 "The progressive luxury client craves to know the story behind the products and services they engage – they want to feel that personal connection," says Jim Farley, executive vice president of Global Marketing, Sales and Service at Lincoln.
 "That's at the heart of Black Label; we want to provide special experiences for every Black Label client."

-• The wood glues well and joints with screws and nails are considered durable.
-The fine dust created may be an irritant and can cause skin reactions.
 Limited-edition design themes, ultra-premium materials, meticulous execution and elevated client service form the approach to the Lincoln Black Label.
 The materials for each interior are selected to create a warm and sophisticated package that also tells a story, say Lincoln designers.

 "Each of the theme-based offerings from Black Label is designed with a specific customer profile in mind," said Susan Lampinen, group chief designer, Color and Material Design.